AntonioCd96/VS-IR-Raman/README.md

 You can use this set of notebooks by installing an environment or running them on noto.epfl

-All the logistical details for the environment creationg are stated below.
+All the logistical details for the environment creation are stated below.

 ## Conda Environment